 Little tiny plastic beads take on a magical and strange value during Mardi Gras.
 When you see someone standing next to you with better beads, don't be mad or envious.
 Get creative, put in some work and things will start going your way.

 Look, we all want good beads, but DO NOT take from, or fight a kid for them.
 The same goes for cups, toys, and whatnot.
 Just let them have it.

 It's tough to find a place to use the bathroom on Mardi Gras.
 There are hundreds of Port-A-Potties along the parade routes, and the lines can get a little crazy.
 However, don't cut in line.
 It's rude and will probably start an argument or worse.
 Try and plan a little better for line time.

-Getting hit in face with Mardi Gras beads is painful.
+Getting hit in the face with Mardi Gras beads is painful.
 Getting hit in the eyes with Mardi Gras beads is even worse.
 If you catch some beads you don't like, just give them to someone else or leave them on the ground for someone who might want them.
-Please please please, don't throw them at anyone.
+Please please please, don't throw them back at anyone.
 You could permanently ruin someone's eyesight.

 Mardi Gras is a marathon, not a sprint.
-OK, it's kind of like a sprint filled marathon.
+OK, it's actually kind of like a sprint-filled marathon.
 This being said, pace yourself with your drinking.
 When you open your first beer at 8 o'clock in the morning, keep in mind you've still got 7 or 8 hours of Mardi Gras to go.
 Slow and steady wins the race, and drink a bottle of water every couple of beers or so.

-Finding a place to wash your hands, or your kid's hands on Mardi Gras will be just as difficult as finding a place to pee.
+Finding a place to wash your hands, or wash your kid's hands on Mardi Gras will be just as difficult as finding a place to pee.
 The last thing you want to do is eat with the same hands you caught beads and opened Port-A-Potties with.
 Pack some hand sanitizer and wipes in your Mardi Gras survival kit and make everything much, much better.